Sheep, Wool & Wool Craft

 9 ewes are the basis of our sheep flock.
 They are not purebred, but an evolving mix of breeds determined primarily by fleece quality.
 Our primary breed is CVM, California Variegated Mutant, which is a relatively modern breed selected from Romeldale for a wide variety of natural fleece colour as well as fineness and length of staple.
 We have a bit of Shetland and BFL in our ewes as well, adding shine and length.
 Our ladies are beautiful!
 The CVM fleece is very fine with a tight crimp, making them soft and perfect for fine garments next to the skin.

-After spring shearing, fleeces are skirted and brought to That Darn Yarn Shop & Fibre Mill in Kamloops for processing.
-This is a new mill which turns our raw fleeces into pin-drafted rovings and semi-worsted yarn.
+After spring shearing, fleeces are skirted and brought to a local mill for processing.
+This mill turns our raw fleeces into rovings and semi-worsted yarn.
 Each fleece is processed separately, so you can buy yarn or rovings from one particular animal year after year.
 As the sheep age, their colour shifts and the quality of their fleece changes, so we also blend some of the fleeces to create more exciting yarns.

 Rebecca also hand dyes some of the yarn, making one of a kind handpainted skeins.
 These skeins will self-stripe or create bands and spots of colour, depending on the knitting pattern.